Htiango/Lyrics-Generator/README.md

 And the method we use to classify lyric into genre is CNN model.

+You can go to [this tutorial](https://github.com/Htiango/Lyrics-Generator/blob/master/codes/Tutorial.ipynb) to have a brief understanding of this project and know how to start.

 We also made [this video](https://www.youtube.com/watch?v=Iw4cQcA8Z24) to help you understand our project.

 ## Generate lyrics